matboivin/test-lol/doc/process.md

 [Write Dockerfiles](containers.md).

 > In case of a crash or stop of one of the two database containers, you will have to make shure the data persist.
 All your containers must restart in case of a crash or stop of one of its component parts.

+> The resources will be created in the order they appear in the file.
+Therefore, it's best to specify the service first, since that will ensure the scheduler can spread the pods associated with the service as they are created by the controller(s), such as Deployment.  [(Source)](https://kubernetes.io/docs/concepts/cluster-administration/manage-deployment/)

 #### Requirements